Asian hedge funds ditch short-selling for long-only game

-HONG KONG Some of Asia's oldest hedge funds are ditching short-selling as investors pull out of the strategy on concerns that bearish bets are failing to pay off and not worth the hefty fees they bring.
+HONG KONG, June 26 Some of Asia's oldest hedge funds are ditching short-selling as investors pull out of the strategy on concerns that bearish bets are failing to pay off and not worth the hefty fees they bring.

-The move from the traditional hedge fund structure to long only investing is part of the growing shake-out of Asia's $124 billion (79 billion pounds) industry, and is a potential blow to the investment banks supporting the sector.
+The move from the traditional hedge fund structure to long only investing is part of the growing shake-out of Asia's $124 billion industry, and is a potential blow to the investment banks supporting the sector.

 Nearly 40 percent of hedge fund assets in Asia are still parked with long/short managers who aim to make money in any kind of market, by betting both for and against publicly traded companies.
 Funds that combine long and short investing command twice the fee of a long-only, non-benchmark fund.